nitin42/animate-components/docs/api.md

 ## An element type to render as (string)

-Use prop `as` to render the component with any element (valid).
+Use prop `as` to render the component with any element.
 Eg -

 ```javascript
 <FadeIn duration="3s" as="h2">